OxideMod/Oxide.Docs/docs/guides/developers/best-practices.md

 ## 3. Community Interaction

 Engaging with your user community is an integral part of plugin development.
-It can lead to improved plugins<sup><a href="/glossary#plugins">[3]</a></sup>, increased user satisfaction, and a stronger sense of community.
+It can lead to improved plugins, increased user satisfaction, and a stronger sense of community.

 ### 3.1 Gathering Feedback